 Leftover bones can be boiled for 1-2 hours with vegetable scraps, herbs, and spices to make a homemade broth or soup.
 Freeze any extra broth in 2 cup portions to be used with our next suggestion!

-Reinvent your leftovers by tossing them into your favorite broth and making a soup!
-This can work with grains, meats, vegetables, and beans.
-Also, add spices and herbs to refresh the flavors!
+Reinvent your leftovers by tossing them into your favorite broth.
+This works with grains, meats, vegetables, and beans.
+Add fresh herbs and spices for enhanced flavors!

-You may also choose to compost your food waste.
+Composting food waste is also an option.
 However, there is more to it than just throwing all your food scraps into a heap or bucket.
+We’ll talk about composting in a future article.